PhilipQuirke/SkyCombAnalystHelp/Ground.md

 # Overview
 The SkyComb Analyst application works better with accurate ground and tree-top elevation.
-This ReadMe covers how this elevation data is used in the application.
+This page covers how this elevation data is used in the application.
 (Refer the root-level [ReadMe](./README.md) for an overview of the whole application.)